gyorilab/adeft/CONTRIBUTING.md

 is uniform across Adeft without further configuration needed for each individual logger instance.
 In addition, by using `__name__` to instantiate the logger, the hierarchy of logger objects across the module is maintained making it easier to control logging at various levels.
-Loggers not using `__name__` should only be used under special circumstances, for instance, if the file is likely to be run as a standalone script rather than imported.

 New dependencies
 ----------------